 What is House Rent Allowance (HRA)

-House Rent Allowance is the part of salary every employee get from their employer which is clearly shown in the salary slip.
+House Rent Allowance is the part of salary every employee gets from their employer which is clearly shown in the salary slip.
 House Rent Allowance (HRA) is given to meet the cost of rent paid by the employee for his stay.
-The Income tax department allows the employee for House Rent Allowance Exemption u/s 10(13A), In short, the employee accordance to some condition u/s 10(13A) get tax exemption on the amount paid under House Rent Allowance.
+The Income-tax department allows the employee for House Rent Allowance Exemption u/s 10(13A), In short, the employee in accordance with some condition u/s 10(13A) gets tax exemption on the amount paid under House Rent Allowance.

 Cutting Long story short,

 In this article, you will understand the whole concept of House rent allowance exemption, how we can get tax exemption u/s 10(13A).

 Does every Employee find an answer on how to claim maximum HRA tax exemption?
 Yes